Equivariant Sparse Autoencoders: Mechanistic Interpretability of Neural Networks on Symmetric Data: Related work

-Group-equivariant sparse dictionary learning methods have also been proposed \cite{shewmakeGroupEquivariantSparse2023,shewmakeVisualSceneRepresentation2023} although such exact symmetries cannot be enforced over neural network activations as we do not know to what degree they are equivariant.
-Finally, \cite{gortonGroupCrosscodersMechanistic2024} proposes group crosscoders to analyze how the features learned by a neural network change as its inputs are transformed, constructing each dictionary vector with $G$ blocks each the size of the inputs.
+\textbf{Symmetries and Dictionary Learning}.
+Group-equivariant sparse dictionary learning methods have been proposed \citep{shewmakeGroupEquivariantSparse2023,shewmakeVisualSceneRepresentation2023} although such exact symmetries cannot be enforced over neural network activations unless the base model is strictly equivariant. \citep{gortonGroupCrosscodersMechanistic2024} proposes group crosscoders to analyze how features learned by a neural network transform as its inputs are transformed by constructing dictionary vectors with $G$ blocks for each feature.
 The size of the dictionary thus scales linearly with $\vert G \vert$ unlike our approach where the number of parameters is constant with respect to $\vert G \vert$.
+The group crosscoder furthermore is only trained on canonical inputs, and thus is invariant by construction.